 tater Posted August 21, 2021 Share Posted August 21, 2021 Quote Link to comment Share on other sites More sharing options...

-mikegarrison Posted August 22, 2021 Share Posted August 22, 2021 On 8/21/2021 at 6:06 AM, tater said: Which is, I point out, pretty much what I said.
+mikegarrison Posted August 22, 2021 Share Posted August 22, 2021 On 8/21/2021 at 1:06 PM, tater said: Expand Which is, I point out, pretty much what I said.
 If you signed on to do a lunar landing system but now the company isn't going to do one, maybe you leave.
 And the company probably doesn't mind, because all of a sudden they have more headcount than they have workstatement.
 I'm not saying this always happens or applies to everyone involved, but it's simply not surprising to see people chasing the work after a major contract decision.
 Quote Link to comment Share on other sites More sharing options...

-tater Posted August 22, 2021 Share Posted August 22, 2021 2 minutes ago, mikegarrison said: Which is, I point out, pretty much what I said.
+tater Posted August 22, 2021 Share Posted August 22, 2021 On 8/22/2021 at 5:36 PM, mikegarrison said: Which is, I point out, pretty much what I said.
 If you signed on to do a lunar landing system but now the company isn't going to do one, maybe you leave.
 And the company probably doesn't mind, because all of a sudden they have more headcount than they have workstatement.
 I'm not saying this always happens or applies to everyone involved, but it's simply not surprising to see people chasing the work after a major contract decision.
-Exactly right.
+Expand Exactly right.
 That said, with BO still pursuing their lander in the courts, some of those people must feel that the end result will be the same (no lander program).
 None the less, many of the people who left were not HLS people, but NG people.
 People move around all the time, I think that the focus on BO in this case has a lot to do with the way they interact with the public in general (not well), the lawsuit after GAO denied them, and the hamfisted infographics.
 I posted the fact the Lauren Lyons left SpaceX for BO in the appropriate thread many months ago, and no one batted an eye—no "SpaceX must be falling apart!" posts.
 That said, a few years ago when SpaceX downsized the number of employees, there were many posts about doom and gloom (and of course many defenders)...
 In the actual world, employees change employers periodically No idea if there is a bad pattern at BO or not.
 Quote Link to comment Share on other sites More sharing options...

 tater Posted August 24, 2021 Share Posted August 24, 2021 https://arstechnica.com/science/2021/08/first-images-of-blue-origins-project-jarvis-test-tank/ A stainless steel test tank, for "Jarvis."
 Quote Link to comment Share on other sites More sharing options...